ashishkumar-ds/data-science-projects/walmart-market-basket-analysis/dashboard/README.md

 # Product Performance – KPI Dashboard

 This dashboard was created as the final delivery layer of the Walmart Market Basket Analysis project.
-It visualizes key product-level KPIs and simulates the potential impact of bundling, co-placement, and promotional strategies using historical transaction data.
+It visualizes key product-level KPIs alongside supporting charts to simulate the potential impact of bundling, co-placement, and promotional strategies using historical transaction data.

 To make the insights more actionable, the dashboard includes interactive filters for **Year** and **District (store location)** — enabling stakeholders to explore how performance and strategy effectiveness vary across time and geography.